osmanbeyoglulab/CITRUS/README.md

 ```sh
 python test_run.py --dataset_name "mydataset" --input_dir "path/to/data"
 ```
 All the demos we showed above trained CITRUS deep learning model with default hyperparameters.
-There are more than 10 hyperparameters that have been tuned to get the optimal results for this dataset.
+There are more than 10 hyperparameters that have been tuned to get the optimal results.

 ```sh
 parser.add_argument(